Goat Cheese Croquettes

 Chop the garlic finely in a food processor.
 Add the sunflower seeds or pine nuts and chop them with the garlic.
 You may need to add a little oil to get it to process well.
 Take out half of the garlic/nut mixture and add in a handful or two of the spinach and basil leaves.
 Process in batches, adding oil as necessary, until the mixture is almost frothy.
 Salt and pepper to taste.
 Drain and rinse your pasta, and put the pot back on the burner.
 Add the appropriate amount of pesto, and stir just for a minute before adding your cooked pasta and turning off the heat.
 Toss in fresh grated parmesan, and serve!

+This is much lighter and less oily than traditional pesto.
+It is more of a "sauce," yet retains that fresh basil nutty flavor.
 I also like to use it as a pizza "sauce."
-The kids love it!
+The kids love it! |

 Tired of pasta?
 Try these other tasty combinations...
 My recipe for Roasted Mini Sweet Peppers is on an earlier post, http://lomomacooking.blogspot.com/2011/04/verde-chicken-in-red.html.
 I used regular sized red and yellow peppers this time.